 (This review originally appeared on www.spectrumculture.com)

-Structurally, Black Tambourine sticks closely to the template of the original.
-They’re not here to reconstruct the songs into something new; they just present it with their own set of sonic colorings.
-Opening track “I Want You Around” takes all of five seconds to prove that the band has aged well over the past two decades.
+Black Tambourine aren’t here to reconstruct the songs into something new; they just play them with their own set of sonic colorings.
+Opening track “I Want You Around” takes all of five seconds to prove that the band have aged well over the past two decades.
 The rhythm section is still basic but sturdy, Mike Schulman can still conjure up unholy sheets of tuneful noise with his guitar, and Pam Berry’s vocals are the perfectly sweet icing on the cake.
 On a very Spector-ized cover of “What’s Your Game,” Berry gets vocal backing from the ‘Rinettes, a one-off chorus of Linda Smith, Rose Melberg, Jenny Robbins (Honeymoon Diary) and Dee Dee (Dum Dum Girls).
 “I Remember You” is given a good thrashing, with a galloping drumbeat and shoegaze guitar dive-bombs that would likely get a nod of approval from Kevin Shields.
-It ends all too quickly with a surprisingly tender reading of “I Wanna Be Your Boyfriend,” which maintains the gender of the original lyrics, but includes a lighter, more ethereal touch highlighted by some haunting guitar tremolo.
+It ends all too quickly with a surprisingly tender “I Wanna Be Your Boyfriend,” which maintains the gender of the original lyrics, but includes a lighter, more ethereal touch highlighted by some haunting guitar tremolo.

 OneTwoThreeFour may not be a particularly important release from an artistic or cultural standpoint; however, if you take it at face value for what it is – one great band playing the songs of another great band – it makes for a sublimely pleasurable listen and inspires hope that perhaps we’ll be hearing more from Black Tambourine in the near future.

 2. What’s Your Game

 3. I Remember You

 4. I Wanna Be Your Boyfriend